CERTCC/Vultron/docs/topics/process_models/cs/cs_model.md

             VFDPXA &\to \varepsilon \\
         \end{cases}$$

+!!! tip "For more information"

     A more thorough examination of the strings generated by this grammar, their interpretation as the possible histories of all CVD cases, and implications for measuring the efficacy of the overall CVD process writ large can be found in [A State-Based Model for Multi-Party Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735513).

 ## CS Model Diagram